 What happened next changed Jack's life forever.
 For the first time in his life, he started believing in magic.
 Her smile was by far the most beautiful thing he had ever seen.
 Purely magical!

 He would always have something new planned for her.
-His lil magic tricks.
-Not that there was anything magical about the tricks, but the smile they triggered was always magical.
-Before long, the smiles led to something that seemed even more magical.
+His little magic tricks.
+Not that there was anything magical about the tricks per se, but the smile they triggered was always magical.
+Before long, the smiles led to something that felt even more magical.
 Love.
 Pure, undying love for her.
 She had become the reason for all that he would learn and practice.
 He cooked up stories, jokes, learned more tricks, and did all he could, just to see her smile

 I found it extremely hard to believe my senses when Jack started talking to me.
-At first I thought it was either that I was going insane or that I regularly had one too many a glass of scotch on poker nights.
+At first I thought it was either that I was going insane or that I’ve been having one too many a glass of scotch on poker nights.
 But soon enough I observed that the queen of hearts never showed up in any of the games.
-That's when I decided to write this and put it up on my blog.
+That's when I decided to write this and send it out to the world.
 Maybe, his queen of hearts is out there somewhere.
-Maybe one day, she would chance upon this blog and read this.
+Maybe one day, she would chance upon this letter.
 Maybe someday, luck would favor him again.
 I don't know for sure.
-But here I am, doing what I can for him
+But here I am, doing what I can for him.

 Tuesday, January 4, 2011